Human Computer Interaction

 I am looking for talented PhD students to be part of PercLab who are interested in software or hardware research.
 I am looking for students who are highly motivated, hands-on, hard-working, and proficient in programming.
 Successful candidates will be creative, independent individuals with a strong work ethic and computational or hardware skills from almost any background like engineering (electrical, bio, mechanical), neuroscience, or design.

 The first position is focused on applicants interested in research at the intersections of AI and HCI, specifically, augmented and virtual reality and gaming.
 You should have a computer science (or related) background and a solid publication record.
-I am looking for a highly motivated individual who is interested in applying machine learning to build systems that can help improve people's lives.
+I am looking for a highly motivated individual who is interested in applying machine learning to build novel immersive systems and technologies for a variety of applications.
 Given the current pandemic, timing and start dates are negotiable, but ideally we are hoping to identify candidates available by late 2020 or early 2021.
 If this is you, see How to Apply below and let's talk.

 The second position is focused on applicants with background in hardware design in areas (but not limited to) like electrical, mechanical, bio engineering, neuroscience, applied physics, HCI or design.
 Postdoc applicants should have a PhD in one of these areas (or related), and a solid record of publication.
 Specific experience in one or more of the following would be beneficial: haptics, ultrasound, EEG/EMG or related areas of signal processing.
 Above all, I am looking for someone who is creative, hands-on, and highly motivated.
 We would like to identify candidates available for Fall 2021.
 If this is you, see How to Apply below and let's talk.